akka/akka/akka-docs/rst/java/persistence.rst

 class instead of ``UntypedPersistentActor`` on the sending side.
 It takes care of re-sending messages when they have not been confirmed within a configurable timeout.

+The state of the sending actor, including which messages that have been sent and still not been confirmed by the recepient, must be persistent so that it can survive a crash of the sending actor or JVM.
+The ``UntypedPersistentActorWithAtLeastOnceDelivery`` class does not persist anything by itself.
+It is your responsibility to persist the intent that a message is sent and that a confirmation has been received.

 .. note::

   At-least-once delivery implies that original message send order is not always preserved